cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 ## Topics

-### The Klein-Gordon Field

-- Noether's theorem
+- Why quantum field theory
-- The energy-momentum tensor
+    - se1

-- Particle creation by a classical source
-- The Casimir effect
+    - se2
-- Fields as operator-valued distributions

-### The Dirac Field
+- Free scalar field theories

-- Dirac matrices
+- se3
-- Dirac bilinear operators
+- se4
-- Lorentz transformations for spin-½ particles and fields
+- Interactions: path integral approach
-- Discrete symmetries of the Dirac field
+- Dirac theory

-### Interacting Fields

-- Time-dependent perturbation theory
+- Maxwell theory
-- Wick's theorem
-- Feynman diagrams
+- Quantum electrodynamics
-- Cross sections and decay rates
-- Wigner's representation theorem

 ## Required Textbook

 Peskin, Michael E., and Daniel V. Schroeder. *An Introduction to Quantum Field Theory*.
 CRC Press, 1995.
 ISBN: 9780201503975.
+(A comprehensive and pedagogical treatment of QFT starting from the basics and reaching up to the physics of the standard model)

+Weinberg, Steven. *The Quantum Theory of Fields*, Volume 1: Foundations, Cambridge University Press 2005.
+ISBN: 9780521670531.
+(A comprehensive and insightful treatment of the foundations of QFT)

 ## Grading